 Please be aware that this website may contain images, voices or names of deceased persons in the photographs, film, audio recordings or printed material.

-The project is now in its final stages.
-Digital cameras were distributed to the participants during information sessions.
-Children then returned to their communities and tooks photos of things that make them feel healthy and well.
+The project distributed digital cameras to the participants during information sessions.
+Children then returned to their communities and took photos of things that make them feel healthy and well.
 After one to two weeks cameras were collected, photos printed and coded, with each child given one copy of their own photographs.

-A community report of the project findings has now been finalised as well as an exhibition of the children’s photos held at VAHS during NAIDOC week.
-Peer reviewed journal publications are now in preparation.
+A community report of the project findings was developed as well as an exhibition of the children’s photos held at VAHS during NAIDOC week.